Building & Living:

 The goal

-The aim of the Building & Living Platform is to identify the obstacles to existing innovations for more affordable housing and affordability in the neighborhood and to provide key impulses for the transformation of the construction sector.
-The main criteria are affordability, sustainability and quality (essential living comfort).
+The aim of the Building & Living Platform is to identify the obstacles to existing innovations for more affordable housing and to provide key impulses for the change of the construction sector.
+In addition to affordability, the criteria of sustainability and quality (essential living comfort) are also considered.

-The project is focusing on existing building structures in (sub)urban areas.
-Being discussed are solutions and impulses for adding stroreys, reusing or redensification on already sealed areas.
+The project is focusing on existing building structures in urban areas.
+Being discussed are solutions and impulses for reusing, adding storeys, building extensions and other types of redensification.

 More about the project

-How can living labs contribute to creating affordable housing in urban areas?
-The platform “Building & Living” by acatech, in collaboration with the Karlsruhe Institute of Technology (KIT), will present a new mapping tool.
-An interactive map showcases living labs and selected innovative best practice examples in Germany.
+How can real-world laboratories contribute to creating affordable housing in urban areas?
+We developed a new mapping tool with scientific support from the Karlsruhe Institute of Technology (KIT).
+An interactive map showcases real-world labs and selected innovative best practice examples in Germany.

 Standardisation in the construction industry: opportunities, challenges, and the current need for action